fbpx

 So for those outside of the US, what is the value of visiting the civil rights trail in Alabama beyond a kind of virtue signalling?

-Why America affects everyone
+Why America Affects Everyone

 Well, from my point of view, the history of the US is more relevant than many other places precisely because of its global dominance and reach.
 Who has more of an influence on my daily life?
 My local politician or the President of the US?
 It’s a question with an undefined answer.